vostok/devtools/library-dev-conventions/conventions.md

 ### Change log

+* 03.08.2018: JetBrainsAnnotations.cs should now be imported as a link.
 * 29.07.2018: added PackageIconUrl requirement.
 * 29.07.2018: main project internals should only be visible to corresponding unit test projects.
 * 25.07.2018: unit test projects should not target full framework when building on Linux.